Eshtemoa synagogue: Islamic era

 A Crusader church was constructed near the eastern side of the synagogue in the 12th century.

 Modern era

-The western wall is still standing to a height of 7 m.
 Many architectural elements of the building have been reused in the modern village.

+Following the Six-Day War in 1967 Israel occupied the West Bank.
+Excavations followed at Eshtemoa in 1968 and 1970, and later buildings on the site were removed.
 In 2024, the synagogue was the targeted in an arson attack.
 Local settler activists described it as an attempt to "erase the site's Jewish identity".